Nemo Zhou: Early life and background

-Nemo Zhou was born on January 6, 2000, to Changrong Yu and Jiehan Zhou in Jingzhou, China.
+Qiyu Zhou was born on January 6, 2000, to Changrong Yu and Jiehan Zhou in Jingzhou, China.
 Her mother has a doctorate in English linguistics and her father has a doctorate in computer engineering.
 Zhou began playing chess at three years old while living in Antibes in France, where her father was working at the French Institute for Research in Computer Science and Automation.
 She first became interested in the game after seeing a chess set while walking down the street.
-She subsequently joined a chess club, where her proficiency at chess was recognized from her ability to defeat 10-year-old boys despite having just a month of experience of playing the game.
+She subsequently joined a chess club, where her proficiency at chess was recognized from her ability to defeat 10-year-old boys despite having only a month of experience of playing the game.

 Zhou moved to Finland at the age of four when her father began working at the VTT Technical Research Centre of Finland and the University of Oulu.
 In Oulu, she joined the Shakki-77 chess club and was coached by Jouni Tolonen.
 Within a year, she became the youngest Finnish national chess champion in history by winning the under-10 open section of the Finnish Youth Chess Championships at five years old.
 This achievement was widely celebrated in the media in Finland and led to her story being published in a national textbook for elementary school students.
 In addition to repeating as under-10 open champion for four years from 2007 through 2010, Zhou won the Finnish Women's National Chess Championship in 2010 at the age of 10.

 As the Finnish under-10 national champion, Zhou qualified to play in the World Youth Chess Championship on several occasions.
 She competed in the under-10 girls' division in 2005, scoring 4½/11 at age five.
 After switching to the new under-8 girls' division for her next two World Youth Championships, Zhou won a silver medal at the 2008 event, which was held in Vũng Tàu, Vietnam.
 With Kalle Kiik as her team's coach at the competition, she scored 8½/11, second behind only Zhansaya Abdumalik who finished with 10/11.
 At Zhou's first World Youth Championship, she also had the opportunity to meet leading women's chess player Hou Yifan, who she has long considered to be her biggest chess role model.
 When Zhou was around 11 years old, she and her family relocated to Ottawa, prompting her to switch federations from Finland to Canada in 2011.